gotthardp/lorawan-server/doc/Administration.md

      This destroys the device security.
  * *Can Join?* flag that allows you to prevent the device from joining

-Once the device joins the network, the *Link* field will contain a reference to the *Links* list.
+Once the device joins the network, the *Link* field will contain a reference to the *Nodes* list.

 Optionally, you can also define a set of [ADR](ADR.md) parameters.
 Once the device joins the network, the server will attempt to configure the device accordingly.

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/images/admin-device.png)

-### Links
+### Nodes

-For each device, which is connected (has a link) to the network, you can set:
+Nodes are active devices.
+For each network node you can set:
  * *DevEUI* of the device
  * *Region* that determines the LoRaWAN regional parameters
  * *Application* identifier corresponding to one of the [Handlers](Handlers.md) configured.